flyIchtus/gan4arome_public/README.md

 experimental : contains unfinished/untested features related to architectures, data preprocessing, training algorithms

+importance sampling : contains scripts to resample data according to their "importance" (amount of meteorological information they contain)

 gan_horovod : contains up-to-date GAN training logics, networks architectures and  data pipelining, interfacing horovod API.

 gan_std : is the original library (not up-to-date) containing basic training logics and no interface for multi-GPU.